 - GOPATH and PATH as described in the prerequisites

 - EPEL yum repository

-- golang compiler
+- go compiler version 1.13+

 - dep dependency manager

 - NSQ messaging binaries

 - docker container tool

 - buildah OCI image building tool

 By default, docker is not configured to run its daemon.
 Refer to the docker post-installation instructions to configure it to run once or at system startup.
 This is not done automatically.